terra-money/docs/docs/learn/terra-station/networks.md

 # Switch networks

 This guide will walk you through the process of changing networks on Terra.
-You may interact with the Terra Mainnet, Classic, Testnet and LocalTerra networks.
+You may interact with the Terra mainnet, classic, testnet and LocalTerra networks.

 1. Open Terra Station and connect your wallet.